 Office security systems present some unique challenges when it comes to the installation of burglar alarms, access entry systems and other watchful measures.

 Offices can be targeted for theft, illegal entry, even forced occupation and, as the most likely victims will be offices that have little or no security in place it makes sense to take precautions to reduce the threat or incidence of crime in your offices.

 The first step is to conduct a professional assessment of your safekeeping office needs.
-That will require taking stock of your current safety measures and assessing the robust and the weak points.
+That will require taking stock of your current safety measures and assessing the robust and weak points.

 A professional crime prevention survey should include an analysis of the current security measures, how these measures are implemented and enforced, how often they are overhauled and who is responsible for them.